usnistgov/ndn-dpdk/cmd/ndndpdk-godemo/README.md

 ndndpdk-godemo pingserver -h
 ```

-All subcommands require sudo privilege in order to use AF\_PACKET socket or memif interface.

 ## L3 Face API

 [dump.go](dump.go) implements a traffic dump tool using [l3.Face API](../../ndn/l3).
+This subcommand require sudo privilege in order to use AF\_PACKET socket.
 This example does not need a local forwarder.

 ```bash